ankur512512/httpservice-python/README.md

 ```bash
 ./bootstrap.sh
 ```
-It should return in something like this:
+It should return something like this:

 ```bash
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current